-While it’s important to attract new patients to your practice, you also need to keep in mind there are some patients who do your practice more harm than good.
+While you always want to attract new patients to your practice, you also need to keep in mind there are some patients who do your practice more harm than good.
 I’m sure you can probably think of a patient or two you’d rather not see on the schedule, simply because you know they’re trouble.

-Unfortunately, certain types of patients hurt your practice—and that’s why it’s so important to focus on attracting high-quality patients who accept treatment and refer you to others.
+Unfortunately, certain types of patients hurt your practice—and that’s why you want to focus on attracting high-quality patients who accept treatment and refer you to others.
 These are the patients you look forward to seeing on the schedule because you know they’re the ones who are helping your practice grow.

 OK, so how can you recognize when a patient is hurting your practice?
-Read on to learn about the three types of patients who cause your practice damage, and what you can do to turn these problem patients into loyal patients.
+Here are the three types of patients who cause your practice damage, and what you can do to turn these problem patients into loyal patients.

 Patients who can’t seem to remember their appointment times